Danielhp95/Regym/README.md

-# Regym: Reinforcement learning Framework research framework
+# Regym: Reinforcement Learning research framework

 Framework to carry out both Single-Agent and Multi-Agent Reinforcement Learning experiments.
 Developed by PhD heros at the University of York.
 This framework has been in constant development since December 2018, and will continue to evolve to add new features and algorithms for many more years!